Deanna M. Neff, MPH

 With this syndrome, structures on the left side of the heart, which includes the aorta, aortic valve, left ventricle, and mitral valve, may be:

 Since the heart cannot function properly, oxygen-rich blood flow to the body is limited.
 This condition requires immediate care from a doctor.

-These factors increase your chance of having a child with hypoplastic left heart syndrome:
+Factors that may increase your chance of having a child with hypoplastic left heart syndrome include: